shellspec/website/why.md

 title: Why am I developing ShellSpec?
 ---

-# Why am I developing ShellSpec?
+# Why I created ShellSpec

 What I wanted is a dev/test tool for developing cross-platform shell scripts and shell script libraries.
 As a testing framework, I place importance on being able to write highly reliable tests with high readability.
 I also didn't want to compromise on features just because it was a shell script.
 The goal is a shell script version of [RSpec](https://rspec.info/).